archisvaze/react-sneaky-feedback/README.md

 Link: https://sneeky-feedback.netlify.app/

-You have been asked to create an anonymous feedback website.
 In this website users can signup and register for their custom feedback page.
 Other users can visit this page and provide constructive anonymous feedback to the user.

-### NOTE: Focus on getting the functionality right and then work on the UI if you have time left.

 ## User Story
 Sanjay signed up on this website to see what his friends think of him behind his back.
 He choose the username `SanjayKp` and signed up by providing his email and selecting a password as well.
 Now he can share his username with others to visit his profile page to post anonymous feedback, so he gave the link to another user `Danny22`.